 I've always liked good things.
 I suspect that I sucked it out of my mother's milk.
 I started my adventure with discovering taste while still in high school, with tea.
-Then came the time to taste wines, whiskey and coffee.
+Then came the time to taste wines, whiskey and even e-liquid flavors and coffee.
 However, nothing gave me as much pleasure as smoking cigars, discovering their depth and further flavors.
 I love to collect cigars, browse my collections and light a well-dressed cigar once in a while.

 Smoking is a very personal moment during the day for me.
 A moment that I have only for myself.
 An hour of relaxation and calmness, detachment from the world and everyday activities.